kittsville/GifSound-2/README.md

 **Following messages with the /r/GifSound moderators this project has been suspended indefinitely**

-GifSound 2 is a remake of GifSound.com that aims to improve upon the site based on my personal gripes and feedback from the [/r/gifsound](http://reddit.com/r/gifsound) community.
-GifSound 2 is current in pre-Alpha.
+GifSound 2 is an abandoned prototype of a gif/audio syncing web app.
+It was created in a week to gague the interest of Reddit's [/r/gifsound](http://reddit.com/r/gifsound) community.
+The moderators weren't interested and my uni holiday ended so I abandoned the project.

+It's fallen into disrepair but you could probably get it working with some spit and grease.

 ### Features (current)